typestack/socket-controllers/README.md

 ## Using DI container

 `socket-controllers` supports a DI container out of the box.
-You can inject your services into your controllers, middlewares and error handlers.
+You can inject your services into your controllers and middlewares.
 Container must be setup during application bootstrap.
 Here is example how to integrate socket-controllers with [typedi](https://github.com/pleerock/typedi):

 ```typescript